Mastek Blog

 To remain profitable, optimal pricing is everything.
 There are inherent trade-offs between balancing growth in volume vs driving ROI.
 A combination of metrics has to be modelled so that it can be achieved in unison.

-Being able to simulate scenarios and measure probable impact of business decisions can be achieved through detailed modelling of available data and algorithms that learn from that data.
+Being able to simulate scenarios and measure the probable impact of business decisions can be achieved through detailed modelling of available data and algorithms that learn from that data.

 • Creating customer-centric assortments

 Good assortments which give ‘instant gratification’ to customers are at the heart of retail.
-They yield better sell-through, lower chances of mark downs and help optimise the inventory store by store.
+They yield better sell-through, lower chances of markdowns and help optimise the inventory store by store.
 Understanding customer demographics, behaviours, tastes and millions of transactions requires a mix of data analytics and machine learning.

-Edge sensors can be deployed to gather in-store data points such as duration for which a customer looked at a certain item, and if the item was picked up from the shelf.
+Edge sensors can be deployed to gather in-store data points such as the duration for which a customer looked at a certain item, and if the item was picked up from the shelf.
 Scalable AI solutions can anticipate customer behaviour and replicate market conditions to run complex analysis on large datasets to help decision-making.

 AI can help retailers deliver outstanding customer experience and meet their financial goals.